 So now you have really good bacon, I bet you think I’m going to tell you to use the very best cheese you can find.
 Wrong!
-I am of the belief that the very best cheese for a classic bacon cheeseburger is the plastic, weirdly-textured stuff you buy already sliced from any supermarket.
+I am of the belief that the very best cheese for a classic bacon cheeseburger is the plastic, weirdly-textured stuff you buy already sliced from any supermarket (processed/American cheese).
 Of course you can go for mature cheddar or mozzarella if you really want but there’s something charming about those slices of cheese and their melting capability is what I’m after here and so I love using them on these burgers.
-Add some fresh lettuce, a few slices of ripe tomato and a lick of mayo and you have awesomeness in every bite.